dark-sole/meta-ve/README.md

 | **V-AERO** | 90% to user | Voting rights on Aerodrome gauges, emissions voting, liquidation governance |
 | **C-AERO** | 99% to user | Capital rights including trading fees, rebase rewards, META incentives, and bribes |

+> The remaining 1% V-AERO goes to Tokenisys; 9% V-AERO to the META contract for protocol voting; 1% C-AERO to Tokenisys.

 Both tokens are freely tradeable, enabling:
 - **Liquidity**: Exit your position anytime by selling V-AERO and C-AERO
-- **Specialization**: Transfer V-AERO to professional vote managers, keep C-AERO for yield
+- **Specialisation**: Transfer V-AERO to professional vote managers, keep C-AERO for yield
 - **Composability**: Use tokens as collateral in lending markets
 - **Diversification**: Sell voting rights, keep yield rights (or vice versa)